Y-12 STEM Classroom Grants

 6. Project objectives: Briefly describe the issue your project is designed to address.

-8. Project participants: Describe the school demographics of the participants.
+8. Project participants: Describe the demographics of the school participants.

 9. Number of participants: Estimate the number of students who will benefit from the project.

-10. Project activities and timeline: Indicate the primary types of activities involved in executing the project and the anticipated time of the year when the project will be taught.
+10. Project activities and timeline: Indicate the primary types of activities involved in executing the project and the anticipated time of year when the project will be taught.

 13. Expenses: Provide a budget with quotes for the project.

-Clearly communicate the project and anticipated results, explain the anticipated student learning outcomes, and outline how the project will deepen students’ understanding of STEM.
+A well-written application will clearly communicate the project and anticipated results, explain the anticipated student learning outcomes, and outline how the project will deepen students’ understanding of STEM.

 Review process